cosmos/sdk-tutorials/academy/4-my-own-chain/can-play.md

 $ checkersd query checkers can-play-move 0 white 1 2 2 3
 ```

-Trying a bad color for the player on a game that exists returns:
+The player tried to play the wrong color on a game that exists.
+It returns:

 ```
 possible: false